charles-waite/Retropie-Switch/README.md

 ## Contact

-Project lead: *[Add your name or alias here]*
+Project lead: charles-waite
-For questions, suggestions, or to get involved, open an issue or contact via GitHub.
+For questions, suggestions, or to get involved, open an issue.

 ---